 But what's the best Waterpik or water flosser for you?
 We asked some dentists which 'piks are actually worth picking up.
+Here are their recommendations for the leading water flossers for 2023.

 1. Best overall: Waterpik Aquarius Professional Water Flosser Designer Series WP 672